We Challenge You to Find a Lighter Saddle Than This 38g Gelu

 Torque also matters.
 Do not just clamp it, guess the tension and hope for the best.

-If you are unsure, send through your seatpost model before ordering and we can check the sensible option.
+If you are unsure, send through your seatpost model before ordering and we can check the right option.

 Will It Damage My Bibs?